-Montana employers have the option of utilizing over 500 standard assessment tests as a part of their employee recruitment process.
-Job Service Montana offers this service through the eSkill online testing system and provides employers with a valid pre-employment testing service that lets potential candidates take the test whenever and wherever it’s convenient for them and provides employers with quantitative data to help them make more informed hiring decisions.
+Job Service Montana offers this service through the eSkill online testing system and provides employers with a valid pre-employment testing service that lets potential candidates take the test whenever and wherever it’s convenient for them, providing employers with quantitative data to help them make more informed hiring decisions.

 Standard, time-effective assessments allow for a complete evaluation of a candidate’s skill level in a given area of expertise.
 These are off-the-shelf, single-subject tests with 40 questions each.
 The tests offer a quick-start solution for those looking to test on the fundamentals of a specific skill or industry.